 Treating scalp psoriasis

-Treatments are often combined and rotated because a person's psoriasis may become less responsive to medications after repeated use.
-Systemic treatments are not commonly used just for scalp psoriasis but may be used if psoriasis is present elsewhere on the body and/or the psoriasis is moderate to severe.
+Treatments are often combined and rotated because your psoriasis may become less responsive to medications after repeated use.
+Systemic treatments are not commonly used only for scalp psoriasis but may be used if psoriasis is present elsewhere on the body or if psoriasis is moderate to severe.

 Mild scalp psoriasis

-There are many coal tar and non-coal tar medicated shampoos for treating scalp lesions on the market.
+There are many coal tar and non-coal tar medicated shampoos for treating lesions associated with scalp psoriasis.
 Remember, medicated shampoos are designed for the scalp, not the hair.

 Sometimes doctors inject scalp lesions with steroid medications.
-This is done only when the scalp psoriasis is mild and involves a few areas.
-Steroid injections are given sparingly because the medication can be absorbed into the system.
+This is performed only when scalp psoriasis is mild and involves a few areas.
+Steroid injections are given sparingly because the body can absorb the medication.

 Moderate to severe scalp psoriasis